-

-Chinese Sheng Pu'er Tea 2011 from 500-year-old trees of Nannuo Mountains (南糯古樹, Nánnuò gǔ shù)
+Chinese Sheng Pu'er tea from 500-year-old trees of the Nannuo Mountains (南糯古樹, Nánnuò gǔ shù) 2011

-Sheng Pu'er 2011 from the Nannuo Mountains from the Kaishunhao factory (开顺号, Kāishùn hào) is a unique aged tea that combines a rich taste, deep aroma and rich energy.
-This tea is made from the leaves of ancient tea trees over 500 years old, which grow in the Nannuo region of Yunnan Province.
-The tea is pressed into a Bing Cha (pancake) shape weighing 400 grams, which makes it not only tasty, but also convenient for storage and brewing.
+The 2011 Nannuo Mountain Sheng Pu'er from the Kaishunhao tea factory (开顺号, Kāishùn hào) is a unique aged tea that combines a rich flavor, deep aroma, and abundant energy.
+This tea is made from the leaves of ancient tea trees over 500 years old, grown in the Nannuo region of Yunnan Province.
+The tea is pressed into 400-gram Bing Cha (cake) shapes, making it not only delicious but also convenient to store and brew.

-Nannuo is a picturesque region in Yunnan Province, famous for its ancient tea plantations and favorable climate conditions.
-Clean air, fertile soils and a moderate climate create ideal conditions for the growth of tea trees.
-Tea from Nannuo is distinguished by its rich taste, bright aroma and balanced character.
+Nannuo is a picturesque region in Yunnan Province, renowned for its ancient tea plantations and favorable climate.
+Clean air, fertile soil, and a moderate climate create ideal conditions for tea tree growth.
+Tea from Nannuo is distinguished by its rich flavor, vibrant aroma, and balanced character.

-The tea leaves for this puerh were collected in 2011, which means that the tea has been aged for over 13 years.
-During this time, the tea has acquired a special depth of taste and aroma, and has also become softer and more harmonious.
+The tea leaves for this pu-erh were harvested in 2011, meaning the tea has now been aged for over 13 years.
+During this time, the tea has acquired a unique depth of flavor and aroma, and has become softer and more harmonious.

 Characteristics of tea